mjpritchard/test-decap-help/content/docs/getting-started/storage.md

 interactive and batch computing resources, including the JASMIN login and transfer servers.

-Each home directory has a default **quota of 100 GB** (as of [JASMIN Phase 4](http://www.jasmin.ac.uk/phase4) \- Please note that information about how to check your quota is still pending, due to a change of storage technology for this area).
-You can find your current usage by running the following Linux
+Each home directory has a default **quota of 100 GB**.
+Although you can't directly check usage against your quota, you can find out the current size of your home directory as follows (the `pdu` command is a parallel variant of the `du` command, designed to work with the particular storage used for home directories on JASMIN).
-command:

 {{<command>}}
 pdu -sh /home/users/<username>
 {{</command>}}

-**IMPORTANT** : You are only allowed to exceed the 100 GB quota for a very brief period of time but if you continue to exceed the limit, you will be unable to add any more files or run jobs and will be required to reduce your usage.
+{{<alert type="danger">}}You are only allowed to exceed the 100 GB quota for a very brief period of time.
+If you continue to exceed the limit, you will be unable to add any more files, which means that jobs may fail, and other things may stop working for you.
+You will need to reduce your usage below the 100GB quota to resolve this.
+{{</alert>}}

 ### Backups of your home directory